top of page

 They gasped, their wide eyes showing both shock and sympathy.

-“But,” I continued, “a second chance taught me something life-changing: our mental health is the key to overcoming any challenge in life!
+“But,” I continued, “a second chance taught me something life-changing: mental health is the key to overcoming any challenge in life!
 It’s what allows us to build the life we truly want.”

 Tigger’s ears perked up.
 “You mean, even if things feel like a mess, there’s still hope?”

-Introducing Mindset Rule 9: Micro-Steps
+Mindset Rule 9: Micro-Steps

-“But where do we even start?” asked Rabbit, waving his clipboard in frustration.
 “I know how overwhelming it can feel to face a mountain of problems,” I said.
-“That’s why I developed Mindset Rules, tools to help navigate the rollercoaster of daily life, keep emotions in check, and reclaim control of your day.
-And you can find the complete library in my book ‘53 Mindset Rules of a Mental Health Warrior.’
+“That’s exactly why I developed the Mindset Rules—simple tools to help navigate the rollercoaster of daily life, manage emotions, and take back control of your day.”

 Pooh tilted his head.
 “Micro-Steps?
 Like... small steps?”
 “Exactly,” I said.
 “Instead of trying to fix everything at once, focus on small improvements or tasks each day.
-This way, you avoid feeling overwhelmed, but you still make progress.”

 Example 1: Rome Wasn’t Built in a Day

 “Becoming a Mental Health Warrior takes time,” I explained.
-“Start without the pressure of fixing everything at once.
-Remember, this is a long-game plan—it’s about steady progress.
-Taking this approach will help you avoid burnout and stay committed to your journey.”
+“It’s powerful to begin this journey without the pressure of fixing everything at once.
+Remember, this is a long-game planit’s about steady progress, not perfection.

 Example 2: One Victory a Day

 “Each day, pick one challenge and one tool or action to tackle it,” I continued.
-“Strive for one victory a day.
-By the end of the week, you’ll have seven victories and new tools in your Mental Health Warrior toolbelt.”
+“Strive for just one victory a day.
+It doesn’t have to be huge—just something that moves you forward.

 Example 3: It’s Sustainable

 “Even if you have a bad day or can’t solve a problem, it’s not a failure,” I explained.
-Every micro-step you take builds strength, block by block.
-Progress isn’t about perfection—it’s about persistence.
-Focus on showing up, even in small ways, because each step moves you closer to your goals.”
+“Every micro-step you take builds strength—block by block, breath by breath.

 Pooh’s ears perked up.
 “So, even if I don’t find a flower today, I can try again tomorrow?”
-“Exactly,” I said.
-“It’s about the long game.
-Each small step builds resilience.”

-Tiger bounced enthusiastically.
-“For me, that means if I can’t bounce over a tree today, I can practice smaller bounces until I can!”
-“That’s a perfect example, Tiger,” I said.
-Every small effort counts and practicing consistently helps you reach even the highest goals.”
+Tigger bounced with a grin.
+“So if I can’t bounce over a tree today, I can still practice smaller bounces until I can!”
+“That’s a perfect example, Tigger,” I said.
+“Every small effort counts.
+Keep practicing, and eventually, you’ll bounce higher than you ever thought possible.”

 A Powerful New Warrior Approach

-With the weight of overwhelm lifted, the gang seemed lighter, even excited.
-“This Mindset Rule 9 sounds like just what we need,” Pooh said, standing up.
+“This Mindset Rule 9 sounds like just what we need,” Pooh said, standing up with new determination.
 “Thank you, Bruce.”

 I smiled.
-“It’s my pleasure,” I replied, pulling out a copy of my book, 53 Mindset Rules of a Mental Health Warrior, and handing it to Pooh.
-“This isn’t just a book—it’s your personal guide to navigating life’s ups and downs, mastering your emotions, and reclaiming control of your story.”
+“It’s my pleasure,” I said, pulling out a copy of 53 Mindset Rules of a Mental Health Warrior and handing it to Pooh.“ This isn’t just a book—it’s your personal guide to navigating life’s ups and downs, mastering your emotions, and reclaiming control of your story.”

 Pooh clutched the book like it was a treasure.
 “I’ll read it with my honey!” he exclaimed.
-“And I’ll write about it in my notes!”
-Rabbit chimed in.
-“Maybe I’ll actually finish my house,” Eeyore muttered, with a faint but undeniable glimmer of hope in his voice.

 Walking Away as Warriors